gantry/docs/pages/01.gantry5/05.advanced/01.creating-a-new-particle/docs.md

 {% endverbatim %}

 Once you have created these files, you should see the Particle appear in the **Settings** and **Layout Manager** administrative panels in the Gantry 5 administrator.

+### Pulling Gantry Configuration Data Using Twig

+One of the key components of Gantry is the ability to easily set up fields and options using YAML files that can then be used by users in the Gantry 5 administrator to configure the site.

+The YAML file creates the field (or option), the user configures that option, defining the variable which you can then have used during page rendering through your Twig file.
+{% verbatim %}
+Pulling a configuration varialbe is pretty easy.
+You just need to use the `gantry.config.get()` command to pull this data.

+One example of this would be using the line `{{ gantry.config.get('styles.base.background') }}` to grab the currently-set base background color for the theme.

+In our current example, we are pulling the configuration option for the current particle through commands like `{{ particle.header }}` which pulls the value set for the `header` field for this specific particle.

+Let's say you wanted to pull the variable that is set on another particle.
+For example, the Branding particle.
+You can fetch this information using `{{ gantry.config.get('particles.branding.css.class') }}` which tells Gantry to pull the CSS Class value set in the Branding particle.
+Doing this will grab the default value, rather than a value set in an individual particle instance from the Layout Manager or Menu Editor.

+{% endverbatim %}

 Customizing an Existing Particle
 -----